Measuring Redshift using Spectra

 Uses for Doppler Shift

-Doppler shift occurs when there is a large velocity; this could either be a peculiar velocity or a rotational velocity.
+Doppler shift is measurable in astronomical objects when their velocity is large enough; this could either be a peculiar velocity, or a rotational velocity.
 Peculiar velocity measures the movement of a galaxy through the Universe, this may be caused by gravitational attraction between galaxies.
-The rotational velocity of a galaxy describes the speed that it is rotating around its axis.
+The rotational velocity of a galaxy describes how fast a galaxy is rotating around its axis.

 Doppler shift can be used to measure the rotational velocity of a galaxy.
 If one side of a galaxy is redder and the other is bluer, it means that the redder side is moving away from us, and the blue side is moving towards us therefore we know that the direction the galaxy is rotating in.
 MaNGA (Mapping Nearby Galaxies at APO) uses Doppler shift of galaxies to make velocity maps of galaxies, images of these can be found using Marvin.